-The University is excited to announce the Commencement ceremonies for the class of 2023 will be held at James Work Memorial Stadium on Saturday, May 13, 2023.
+The University is excited to announce the Commencement ceremony for the Class of 2024 will be held on Saturday, May 11, 2024.
 Additional information can be found below.

 Location: Robert A. Lipinski Field at James Work Memorial Stadium

-A: Regalia orders will be available for pickup at the bookstore starting April, Monday to Thursday 9 am to 4 pm, Friday 9 am to 3 pm., store closed on the weekend.
-If you have any questions regarding regalia, please email the firstname.lastname@example.org.
+Regalia orders will be available for pickup at the bookstore starting in April, Monday to Thursday 9 am to 4 pm, and Friday 9 am to 3 pm., the bookstore is closed on the weekend.

 A: Academic Latin Honor Cords will be distributed at Commencement Rehearsal.
 If you are part of a student club or organization that has approved cords or stoles, please contact the president of the club or organization to learn how to receive those items.